-- Any new development, alteration or extension should conserve and enhance local character by way of their scale, massing, density, height, landscape design, layout and materials, following the guidelines contained in the MuW Character Assessment (Appendix 1) for the particular built area of the Parish in which they are located, and in conformity with the guidelines provided by the West Oxfordshire Design Guide Supplementary Planning Document. - New buildings should be set back from the building line, in keeping with this common feature throughout the Parish, with adequate provision of front gardens to contribute to the continued "greening" of the street scene, and to minimise urbanisation of the village - Existing front garden space should be conserved where possible and its conversion or partial conversion to parking space is discouraged.
-Development which resists the loss of front garden space will be supported. - Any new development should retain natural features, mature trees, existing hedges, watercourses, and characteristic Cotswold stone boundaries to properties, leave buffers for planting and have edges that are visually "soft" as well as being permeable to wildlife to ensure biodiversity net gain - Any new development should ensure that settings are conserved in every sense i.e. approach, frontage, proximity and orientation of adjoining properties, where settings are integral to the identity and architectural integrity of buildings potentially affected - Any new development should make a positive contribution to protecting and where possible enhancing the key views into and out of the built area of the Parish, as described in detail under MuWNP Policy CH2 - The design and nature of any new developments should also be consistent with the policies of the Cotswolds AONB Management Plan and the Cotswolds AONB Landscape Strategy - In line with the respective CCB Position Statement on Dark Skies and Artificial Light adopted in March 2019, street lighting should be minimised and low height where possible, to avoid disturbance to residents, disorientation of nocturnal wildlife and urbanisation of the village character - The design and nature of development proposals should not unacceptably detract either from the preservation of the Village Green as an open and public green space within the heart of the village or its seamless visual connection to the wider Wychwood landscape.
+• Any new development, alteration or extension should conserve and enhance local character by way of their scale, massing, density, height, landscape design, layout and materials, following the guidelines contained in the MuW Character Assessment (Appendix 1) for the particular built area of the Parish in which they are located, and in conformity with the guidelines provided by the West Oxfordshire Design Guide Supplementary Planning Document.

+• New buildings should be set back from the building line, in keeping with this common feature throughout the Parish, with adequate provision of front gardens to contribute to the continued "greening" of the street scene, and to minimise urbanisation of the village

+• Existing front garden space should be conserved where possible and its conversion or partial conversion to parking space is discouraged.
+Development which resists the loss of front garden space will be supported.

+• Any new development should retain natural features, mature trees, existing hedges, watercourses, and characteristic Cotswold stone boundaries to properties, leave buffers for planting and have edges that are visually "soft" as well as being permeable to wildlife to ensure biodiversity net gain

+• Any new development should ensure that settings are conserved in every sense - i.e. approach, frontage, proximity and orientation of adjoining properties, where settings are integral to the identity and architectural integrity of buildings potentially affected

+• Any new development should make a positive contribution to protecting and where possible enhancing the key views into and out of the built area of the Parish, as described in detail under MuWNP Policy CH2

+• The design and nature of any new developments should also be consistent with the policies of the Cotswolds AONB Management Plan and the Cotswolds AONB Landscape Strategy

+• In line with the respective CCB Position Statement on Dark Skies and Artificial Light adopted in March 2019, street lighting should be minimised and low height where possible, to avoid disturbance to residents, disorientation of nocturnal wildlife and urbanisation of the village character

+• The Village Green must be preserved as an open and public green space within the heart of the village, together with its seamless visual connection to the wider Wychwood landscape.